GeoScripting-WUR/Intro2Linux/installation.md

 ## Partitioning

-Partitioning is dividing the hard disk into parts for different operating systems.
+Partitioning is dividing the hard disk into parts reserved for different operating systems.
 Most distributions have a partitioning tool that suggests reasonable partitioning defaults, namely to shrink an existing partition to make space and create new partitions for the Linux distribution.
-However, always double-check the partitioning setup: an erased partition is not recoverable!
-It is also always highly recommended to back up all important data before partitioning.
+If Windows is already installed, dual-boot is usually set up automatically.
+However, always double-check the partitioning setup: **an erased partition is not recoverable!** It is also always highly recommended to **back up all important data before partitioning**.

+It is also possible to install Linux distributions on external hard disk drives, so that no data on the computer itself is changed.
+That way the external hard drive will work partially like a LiveCD (you boot from it rather than a locally-installed OS), but also partially like a regular distribution (you can store and change data on it in a regular way).
+However, the external hard drive needs to be of good quality and have a stable connection to the PC.

 ## Rebooting

 And that's it!
 After the installation is finished, remove the USB stick and boot the computer up.
-If all went well, you should see the bootloader with options to boot Linux (the default) and Windows (if it was installed).
+If all went well, you should see the bootloader with options to boot Linux (the default) and Windows (if it was previously installed).

 # Distribution notes